Latest Releases

 Growing up in a musical family in Cleveland ,Ohio, both of Lisa’s parents played the piano.
 Lisa’s mother studied to be an opera singer before she married, then joined her husband in running a business that designed and manufactured housewares.
 Both of Lisa’s grandmothers were accomplished pianists, so it followed that Lisa’s parents would make sure that music played a big part in their children’s lives.

 "My siblings and I were exposed to many styles of music; classical, pop, jazz, musicals, and we all took piano lessons.
 We were always singing, harmonizing and making up songs in the car.
 We’d come up with hilarious verses about the people we knew, our dog, and even a family trip that was straight out of Mad Magazine.
-To this day when my brother and I get together, we sing a blues song inspired by our grandfather that we made up when we were kids."
+To this day when my brother and I get together, we sing a blues song about our grandfather that we made up when we were kids."

 When the Beatles arrived on the music scene, Lisa fell in love with their sound.
 She played their songs on the piano by ear and sang harmony along with their records.
 For Halloween one year, Lisa enlisted three girlfiends to dress up as the Ladybugs, a girl group version of the Beatles, performing "She Loves You" for classmates as they pretended to play guitars Lisa borrowed from her older brother.
 "I must have wanted to be in a band but it didn’t really occur to me--girls weren’t in bands back then.
 I just wanted to marry Paul."